 When you make an assumption, the understanding you draw is rarely a good match to the problem this person is facing.
-As a result, the connection you try to make feels forced and unnatural.
+As a result, the connection you try to make may feel forced and unnatural.

-#5: Use Your Imagination
+Tip #5: Use Your Imagination

 The ability to imagine what someone else is feeling—even if we haven’t experienced it ourselves—is critical to empathy.

-Remember: Developing Empathy is a Skill
+Remember: Developing Empathy Is a Skill

-Don’t worry: That’s natural.
-Empathy is a skill, and any skill feels a little cumbersome at first.
-But the more you do it, the more natural it’ll become and the less conscious thought it’ll demand.
+At first, this whole empathetic practice may feel pretty unwieldy.
+Don’t worry.
+Empathy is a skill, and any skill initially feels a little cumbersome.
+But the more you do it, the more natural it’ll become, and the less conscious thought it’ll need.

 Keep at it, you’ll get there, and the relationships you’ll build and connections you’ll form with empathetic communication will be well worth it.

 Actionable Tips, Top Tools, and the Best Free Resources